Smartling/SmartlingHelp/_posts/2016-12-21-updates-to-jobs.md

 We’re rolling out an update to how our Jobs feature works, to help you better organize your translation work and keep relevant content together as it moves through the translation process.

 Job is becoming more defined package of content with the start and end date.
-After job is completed you can't add more content to it.
+After job is completed you can’t add more content to it.
 In the future releases we will also stop allowing adding more content to the job once it is authorized for translation.

 ## Changes to Jobs functionality